-E.4.e.
-Sewer Fund (850)
+E.4.h.
+Sewer Fund and Capital Reserves (850 and 851)

-Within the Sewer Fund (850), the following capital equipment replacement set asides have been established:
+Within the Sewer Fund and Capital Reserves (850 and 851), the following capital equipment replacement set asides have been established:

-- E.4.e.(1).
-Collection System Capital Replacement - E.4.e.(2).
-Water Pollution Control Plant Capital Replacement The annual contributions to the capital replacement set asides shall be in accordance with terms and conditions of all agreements for State Revolving Fund loans to finance sewer facilities.
+- Collection System Capital Replacement - Water Pollution Control Plant Capital Replacement The annual contributions to the capital replacement set asides shall be in accordance with terms and conditions of all agreements for State Revolving Fund loans to finance sewer facilities.